Computing closed essential surfaces in 3-manifolds: Closed normal surfaces in --space

 \subsection{Boundary map}

-Suppose $\tri$ is an ideal triangulation of the interior $M$ of a compact, orientable manifold with non-empty boundary.
-The cases we are interested in are when $M$ is irreducible and $\partial$--irreducible; or when $M$ is the complement of the set of vertices in the triangulation of a closed, irreducible 3--manifold.
-To keep the discussion succinct, we treat these cases together under the above more general hypothesis.

-The link of an ideal vertex $v$ is an orientable surface $B_v$ of genus $g_v\ge 0$, and we may assume that $B_v$ is a normal surface entirely made up of normal triangles.
+Suppose $\tri$ is a mixed triangulation of $M.$ The link of a (material or ideal) vertex $v$ is an orientable surface $B_v$ of genus $g_v\ge 0$, and we may assume that $B_v$ is a normal surface entirely made up of normal triangles.
 Let $\gamma \in H_1(B_v; \R).$ We now describe an associated linear functional $\nu(\gamma) \co \R^{\square}\to \R,$ which measures the behaviour along $\gamma$ of a normal surface near the ideal vertex $v$.
 The idea is similar to the intuitive description of the $Q$--matching equations.
 As one goes along $\gamma$ and looks down into the manifold, normal quadrilaterals will (as Jeff Weeks puts it) \emph{come up from below} or \emph{drop down out of sight}.
-If the total number coming up minus the total number dropping down is non-zero, then the surface spirals towards the ideal vertex in the cross section $\gamma \times [0, \infty) \subset B_v \times [0, \infty)$ and the sign indicates the direction, see Figure~\ref{fig:spinning}(b) for a sketch when $B_v$ is a torus.
-If this number is zero, then after a suitable isotopy the surface meets the cross section in a (possibly empty) union of circles, see Figure~\ref{fig:spinning}(c).
+If the total number coming up minus the total number dropping down is non-zero, then the surface spirals towards the vertex in the cross section $\gamma \times [0, \infty) \subset B_v \times [0, \infty)$ and the sign indicates the direction, see Figure~\ref{fig:spinning}(b) for a sketch when $B_v$ is a torus.
+If this number is zero, then after a suitable isotopy the surface meets the cross section in a (possibly empty) union of circles, see \Cref{fig:spinning}(c).

 The surface $B_v$ has an induced triangulation consisting of normal triangles.
 Represent $\gamma$ by an oriented path on $B_v,$ which is disjoint from the 0--skeleton and meets the 1--skeleton transversely.
 Each edge of a triangle in $B_v$ is a normal arc.
-Give the edges of each triangle in $B_v$ transverse orientations pointing into the triangle and labelled by the quadrilateral types sharing the normal arc with the triangle; see Figure~\ref{fig:quad coods}.
+Give the edges of each triangle in $B_v$ transverse orientations pointing into the triangle and labelled by the quadrilateral types sharing the normal arc with the triangle; see \Cref{fig:quad coods}.
 We then define $\nu(\gamma)$ as follows.
 Choosing any starting point on $\gamma,$ we read off a formal linear combination of quadrilateral types $q$ by taking $+q$ each time the corresponding edge is crossed with the transverse orientation, and $-q$ each time it is crossed against the transverse orientation (where each edge in $B_v$ is counted twice---using the two adjacent triangles).